ansrivas/kafka-rust-example/README.md

   ```

-- Run the migration using ( given `alembic.ini` is pointing to localhost-postgres)
+- Run the migration using ( ensure you have `cargo install sqlx-cli`)
   ```
    make migrations
   ```